What It’s Really Like to Live in San Miguel de Allende: Costs, Neighborhoods, Vibe, and Daily Life

 Attractions near San Miguel de Allende

 The natural beauty that surrounds San Miguel de Allende makes it an attractive destination for expats, retirees, and tourists.
+Many people explore these areas first on Mexico relocation tours to get a feel for different neighborhoods and lifestyles.
 Some attractions that are just outside of the city include:

 • Hot Springs